AnabelleCE/CFGFinalProject-SQL/README.md

 Introduction:
 As part of the 8 week Code First Girls Data and SQL course, participants must complete a final project.
 Participants are to cover several concepts introduced in class when completing their SQL code, but are free to select their project topic.
+This project was awarded "Highly Commended Candidate" status.

 Check out the course options at CFG: https://codefirstgirls.com/courses/